No. 21 Cincinnati holds on for 24-13 win over Tulsa

 Cincinnati finished with fewer yards (377-317) and first downs (23-18) than Tulsa.

+“I think we faced the challenge and we were decent,” Tulsa defensive end Trevis Gipson said.
+“We have to keep chipping away.”

-A weird play helped the Golden Hurricane get its only touchdown with 17 seconds left in the first half.
+A weird play helped the Golden Hurricane get their only touchdown with 17 seconds left in the first half.
 The Bearcats partially blocked a punt and then touched the ball downfield.
 Tulsa recovered and went on to T.K.
 Wilkerson’s 3-yard touchdown run.

 THE TAKEAWAY

-Tulsa: The Golden Hurricane is 0-3 against ranked teams this season, also losing 28-7 to No. 18 Michigan State and 43-37 in triple overtime to No. 24 SMU.
+Tulsa: The Golden Hurricane are 0-3 against ranked teams this season, also losing 28-7 to No. 18 Michigan State and 43-37 in triple overtime to No. 24 SMU.

 Cincinnati: Warren limped off for a series in the first half and had to be helped off in the third quarter, putting little weight on his left leg.
 He finished with 35 yards on 13 carries.
 Doaks had 91 yards on 17 carries and scored on his only reception.